MewsSystems/gitbook-connector-api/operations/reservations.md

 Marks a reservation as `Processed` \(= checked out\).
 Succeeds only if all processing conditions are met \(the reservation has the `Started` state, balance of all reservation members is zero etc\).

+### Conditions

+- Reservation has already been checked in.
+- Reservation hasn't been checked out previously.
+- Reservation can't be checked out sooner than last day of planned stay.
+- The companion profiles of reservation are complete.
+- If `AllowOpenBalance` set to `false`, all bills have to be closable (items on bills are either paid by current customer, or set to be paid by other customer).
+With `CloseBills` option set to `true` they can be automatically closed, when set to `false` they must be closed manually.
+- If `AllowOpenBalance` set to `true`, `Notes` must be filled in.

 ### Request

 `[PlatformAddress]/api/connector/v1/reservations/process`